 Of course the first thing to consider is whether or not you know someone who might be able to enjoy your old camera.
 Children certainly come to mind.
 If you have a basic point and shoot camera, it can be worth the time to teach children the basics of handling and caring for the camera.
 Cameras are actually great learning tools and a great deal of fun to boot.
-You can find suggestions for activities on our Cameras for Kids page.
 Kids who are older can of course handle a more complex model.
-Throw in an appropriate book and they can learn all on their own.
+Throw in an appropriate book or find an online course and they can learn all on their own.

 In other cases everyone you know may already have the camera they need.
 Don't despair, you may be able to use your camera in ways you never imagined.
 This article from PCMagazine highlights some more creative ways of using it; from building a fish eye lens to using it as a webcam.

 Of course it never hurts to have a back up camera.
 If your new device is nice and expensive do you really want to take it out on the trail with you when it may be exposed to the elements?
 Or perhaps you want to be sure to take a camera on a business trip to the west coast, but your spouse is taking the kids to the zoo while you're gone.
 No problem, your old digital camera can make this a no-brainer.

 Perhaps You Could Donate Your Old Camera to a Good Cause

 If you decide you can't really put your old camera to good use then there's probably someone else who can.
 If you search around a bit you can find a number of charitable causes that would love to have it.

 For example, Lensational accepts donated digital cameras for training with women in Asia, Africa, and other countries for the purposes of providing a sense of empowerment and economic means.
 PhotoVoice has their Cameras for Charity which accepts a variety of cameras and related equipment for conducting photography work shops around the world